 About one percent of workers regularly use online platforms to connect with work opportunities.

 Online platforms like Uber, Lyft, and TaskRabbit garner much media attention.
-These platforms, which connect workers with specific types of gigs, only represent a small portion of independent workers.
+These platforms, which connect workers with specific types of gigs, only represent a small portion of nontraditional workers.
 Whether measured using surveys,1 tax returns,2 or bank account activity,3 roughly one percent of workers have used online platforms to arrange work in the past month.
-Some estimates are higher because they use a broad description of online work, and include selling goods or taking online surveys, in addition to labor intermediary platforms, or ask about participation over a longer period of time.456
+Some estimates are higher because they use a broad description of online work, and include selling goods or taking online surveys, in addition to performing services arranged online, or ask about participation over a longer period of time.456

 - 1. BLS estimates that 1.0 percent of the U.S. workforce uses online platforms to arrange work.
 U.S. Bureau of Labor Statistics, “Contingent and Alternative Employment Arrangements – May 2017”